👉

 PDF editor permits you to help make changes to your Form Instructions 8801 from the internet connected gadget, personalize it based on your requirements, indicator this in electronic format and also disperse differently.

-So what happened in this process that finally led the IRS to reach this now presumably correct conclusion that they are not analogous to outlays and in fact should be refund without the haircut how did what what happened most recently well you know after the TCGA was passed a lot of taxpayers found out that they were suddenly not going to get the full amount of their AMT credits and they approached the government and said we think this is a mistaken application of this rule and would you please reconsider government thought about it through OMB OMB issued a directive saying the sequestration no longer applies these refundable tax credits that decision was made in December when due to the federal government shutdown it was not communicated widely until mid-january so that communication came out from the IRS now and now you know the whole world recognizes that these credits are not subject to sequestration which is important for financial statement purposes okay and even though it was communicated in January of 2023 because the decision was made in December of 2023 for financial statement purposes you know these valuation allowances okay so this sounds like good news Music.
+So, what happened in this process that finally led the IRS to reach this now presumably correct conclusion?
+That they are not analogous to outlays and, in fact, should be refunded without the haircut.
+How did this happen?
+Well, after the TCGA was passed, a lot of taxpayers found out that they were suddenly not going to get the full amount of their AMT credits.
+They approached the government and said, "We think this is a mistaken application of this rule, and would you please reconsider?"
+The government thought about it through OMB, and OMB issued a directive saying that the sequestration no longer applies to these refundable tax credits.
+This decision was made in December, but due to the federal government shutdown, it was not widely communicated until mid-January.
+The IRS finally communicated this information, and now the whole world recognizes that these credits are not subject to sequestration, which is important for financial statement purposes.
+Even though the communication came out in January 2019, the decision was actually made in December 2018 for financial statement purposes.
+This is good news.